Submit our quick form and get quotes now!

 We’re still a few weeks (months) away from summer, but it’s never too early to start thinking about that warm weather and its effect on your home.
 During those particularly scorching months, air conditioning is a modern-day lifesaver.
 Even on the hottest of summer afternoons, it’ll cool you down and bring your energy levels back up.

 Air conditioners exploit this, forcing chemical compounds, called refrigerants, to evaporate and condense in a system of closed coils.
-Furthermore, most air conditioners contain fans that circulate warm air over its cold coils.
+Furthermore, most systems contain fans that circulate warm air over cold coils.
 When hot air flows over the coils, the refrigerant absorbs the heat, changing it from liquid to gas.
-However, to keep the cooling process efficient, the AC unit must convert the refrigerant gas back to a liquid again.
+However, to keep the cooling process efficient, the AC unit must convert the refrigerant gas back to liquid again.

 It may sound complicated, but what we can pull away from this is two distinct things happening in the process: the refrigerant is cooling the indoor air, and the gas is being compressed and cooled in order to be converted back to liquid.